 Main Chemical Classes for Liquid Detergent:

 - Powdered detergent– usually comes in the form of a powder-filled ball and can pose a clog risk when used in excessive quantities

 - High-Bleach detergents– detergents and cleaners that have a high amount of bleach can corrode the quality of your sewage system when used in large amounts

 - Commercial Clog Remover- for use in specialized applications and should never be used when trying to unclog your washing machine or dishwasher at home

 Caustic Chemicals- caustic chemicals are a broad class of chemical agents that have the ability to ruin your home’s pipe system due to the fact that they are meant for machines like clothes washers

 By completely avoiding or limiting your use of chemical agents such as the ones listed above, you can safeguard your home’s pipe from the threat of becoming clogged quite easily.
 The most common reason for liquid detergents causing clogs in your pipes is because of using too much of it.

 During certain cycles like the rinse cycle, excess detergent can become clogged in your pipes due to insufficient drainage.
 Using accurate measurements and following all of the printed guidelines on the packaging is the best way to avoid this problem.

-Throughout this article, we've given you all of the key details you need to know as it relates to avoiding the issue of soap clogging your drain.
-By using all of the information in this article, you will be able to maintain properly functioning drains with ease.
+Throughout this article, we’ve given you all of the key details you need to know as it relates to avoiding the issue of soap clogging your drain.
+By using all of the information in this article, you will be able to maintain proper functioning drains with ease.